Harishanan/Machine-Learning-HPC-/README.md

 Initially, an attempt was made to determine which operating system the ASUS CS-B motherboard supports.
 However, the information available suggests that the ASUS CS-B is only compatible with Ubuntu 13.10, as indicated in the provided image.

 ![Os](https://github.com/TeachingMaterial/ace-2023_-team-0/assets/85470428/3f1fbdae-3522-4e26-841c-ef19f4888d5a)
-Figure: OS Compatibility of Asus CS-B
+Figure 3: OS Compatibility of Asus CS-B

 ### 2.1.1 Install Operating System in Head Node